orochi-network/orochi-network.github.io/src/halo2_for_dummies/plonkish/section.md

 - Instant columns for putting public inputs,
 - Advice columns for putting private inputs, literally known as witnesses,
 - Selector columns for putting selectors.

+For simplicity, in this section, we present a transformation from a program, represented by an arithmetic circuit to the form of PLONKish arithmetization. <span style="color:red">continue here</span>